Frequently Asked Questions

 In France and Spain, just as in Oxford, Cambridge, and New York, Oxbridge offers a collegiate residential experience for its students rather than a homestay.
 The primary reason for this is one of safety and security-having all our students under the same roof with our own staff allows us to have much stricter control of the environment.
 Having students dispersed around big cities like Paris or Barcelona would make quality control far too difficult.
 Furthermore, living together in one residence creates a greater sense of community, emulating the college dormitory environment which goes hand in hand with the intellectual experience our programs provide.
 Given the exceptional improvement in French and Spanish made by our students every summer, we have no reason to believe that the residential experience diminishes language learning (see question above on immersion).

-You should expect at most one hour of homework per night for your Major classes.
+You should expect at most one hour of homework per night for your Major classes - often less, and the homework is not like the homework you are used to.
+It is much more likely to be project work or research, often conducted in teams.
 Your Minor/Workshop course may include some homework (often set at the students' own request!) but it will not be quite as time consuming.
 Workshop classes, which also conclude with a final production or project, also demand extra time.

 No matter what course you take, your work will culminate in an exciting final project that will test your grasp of the course material.